wesbos/javascript-modules/javascript-modules.md

 // or
 import elephants from './people';
 // they are all equal to the array of first names

+// you can also get the default export like so: import * as stuff from './people' const theNames = stuff.default
 ```

 ## Importing modules from `npm`